This article does a pretty good job of explaining the technology & related issues -- probably answers whatever remaining questions you may have....

 On page 353 the article explains that,

+" The concepts for permanent geologic disposal of waste have analogues in nature.
 For example, the Cigar Lake uranium ore deposit in Saskatchewan contains about the same amount of uranium as the spent fuel that will arise from almost 100 years of operating all the CANDU reactors in Canada.
+The Cigar Lake deposit has existed for about 1.3 billion years under conditions that are far less resistive to the release of radioactivity than an engineered repository.
+Just 5 meters away from the deposit, one of the richest in the world, the water easily meets drinking water standards for radioactivity content. "

 But in nature we donnot have examples of relatively large concentrations of long-lived fission products!
 The nasty ones are 129I and 135Cs, which are very mobile.
 That is the reason why the canisters must be surrounded by clay, and why the geochmistry and hydrology of the site under long periods of time must be very well studied.